cdbfoster/rsrt/README.md

     $ cargo doc --open

-While it is possible to use `rsrt`'s traits and implementations in other projects, it is not intended to be more than its simple example binary; its modules are marked `pub` so that `rustdoc` picks them up.
+While it is possible to use `rsrt`'s traits and implementations in other projects, it is not intended to be more than its simple example binary; its modules and functions are marked `pub` so that `rustdoc` picks them up.
 If you want to use them elsewhere, you can move what you need into a separate `lib.rs` file and have `cargo` build you an actual library.

 Questions and comments can be sent to my email, cdbfoster@gmail.com.